 For either this survey, or a previous survey run by the Office for National Statistics, your address was randomly selected from a database called AddressBase, which is maintained by the Ordnance Survey.
-It contains details for 40 million residential and business addresses.
+It contains details for 40 million residential and business addresses in the UK.

-At the moment, people from over 240,000 homes across the UK and in individual countries are taking part in the survey.
+At the moment, people from over 240,000 homes from across the UK are taking part in the survey.